 Note that each component equation is essentially an EWMA-style update.
 For further reading, please refer to Forecasting: Principles and Practice.

 A quick word about the smoothing parameters alpha, beta, gamma.
-As a rule-of-thumb, we employ the following equation to determine the smoothing parameters, as motivated in Aberrant Behavior Detection in Time Series For Network Monitoring
+As a general guideline, we employ the following equation to determine the smoothing parameters, as motivated in Aberrant Behavior Detection in Time Series For Network Monitoring

 The equation highlights how much weight we want to give to historical data.
 For instance, at Avi, when applying HW to the metric representing application bandwidth, we give 95% weight to (5 min) samples in the last hour.
 Plugging these values in the above equation: